r-lib/actions/examples/README.md

 in practice it often fails, unless a `CODECOV_TOKEN` secret is set in the repository, containing a Codecov repository upload token.

+If you use the `codecov/codecov-action` action to upload your test results to GitHub, like the example here, then you can also use a global organization token in an organization secret called `CODECOV_TOKEN`.
+This way you can avoid having to add a secret to each repository of your organization.

 ``` yaml
 # Workflow derived from https://github.com/r-lib/actions/tree/v2/examples
 # Need help debugging build failures?
 Start at https://github.com/r-lib/actions#where-to-find-help